 Home warranties protect many of the home systems and appliances that you rely on daily.
 When these systems and appliances inevitably fail over time because of normal wear and tear, a home warranty will pay to repair or replace them.
-You will pay a service fee each time you request service, which ranges from $75 - $100.
+You will pay a service fee each time you make a new service request.

 Unlike homeowners insurance that you may never need to use, a home warranty covers items that have a limited life and will break over time.
 Learn more about the differences between homeowners insurance and a home warranty and how a First American home warranty can help fill some of the gaps left by your homeowner’s insurance.

 If you’re a homeowner, the cost for your home warranty plan will vary depending on the coverage and options you choose to best suit your home.
 It’s easy to compare plans and get a free quote.

 For homebuyers and sellers, we offer specialized home warranty products made just for you.
 These products are not available to order online, and costs vary by region, so contact your real estate agent for local pricing.

 When a covered system or item breaks:

 - Request service.
 Sign in to place your request online or call 800.992.3400.

 - Schedule an appointment.
 A service provider will contact you to schedule a mutually convenient appointment.

 - Repair or replacement.
 The service contractor will diagnose the problem and can repair or replace your covered item.
 Simple repairs are typically made during the first appointment.
 In some cases, parts may need to be ordered and additional visits may be needed to complete the repair or replacement.